 In this case study on technology adoption in Zambian agriculture, researchers explored the challenges hindering adoption and evaluated the impact of subsidies and follow through rewards on farmers' behaviour.
-The study focused on the planting of Faidherbia albida trees for cotton production, a practice with the potential to increase yields by up to 400% when compared with production without fertiliser.
+The study focused on the planting of Faidherbia albida trees for cotton production, a practice which can result in crop yields soaring by 100% to 400%, compared to the production in the absence of fertilizer.

 One issue with technology adoption is that costs and benefits often don't occur at the same time.
 Costs usually occur early on while benefits sometimes materialise only in the long run.
-Consequently, farmers can become uncertain around the net benefit of a technology and rewards for follow through with them after a year.
+Consequently, farmers can become uncertain around the net benefit of a technology even if it is said to add value.
+The researchers randomly allocated subsidies for adopting the technology and rewards for following through with them after a year.
 After having received a day training on how to plant these trees and the potential benefits of them, adoption rates were high for both subsidised and unsubsidised farmers.
 Conversely, rewards for continued technology usage significantly improved follow-through rates after a year.
 The findings underscore the importance of not just the initial adoption of technology but also its sustained use.
 When creating incentive systems around technology adoption, follow-through needs to be considered in the design of policy.